life-itself/tao/beginning-anew/README.md

 # Beginning Anew

-Beginning Anew is a conflict resolution practise that comes from Plum Village: https://plumvillage.org/extended-mindfulness-practises/ It consist of four parts:
+Beginning Anew is a conflict resolution practise that comes from Plum Village: https://plumvillage.org/extended-mindfulness-practises/ It consists of four parts:

 1. Flower watering
 2. Sharing regrets